Photos below by Anne Mcelwain

 Over the last 13 years Yvonne has appeared locally performing in numerous Diamond Head Theatre musicals, and productions for Lisa Matsumoto's Ohia Productions.

-with various venues throughout Ukraine, Bulgaria, Lebanon, Greece and Macedonia.
+throughout Ukraine, Bulgaria, Lebanon, Greece and Macedonia as a ballet,

 theatre career in fourth grade in Missoula Children’s Theatre’s